JuliaDynamics/ProcessBasedModelling.jl/docs/src/index.md

 In ProcessBasedModelling.jl, each variable is governed by a "process".
 Conceptually this is just an equation that _defines_ the given variable.
-To couple the variable with the process it is governed by, a user either defines simple equations of the form "variable = expression", or creates an instance of [`Process`](@ref) if the left-hand-side of the equation needs to be anything more complex (or, simply if you want to utilize the conveniences of predefined processes).
+To couple the variable with the process it is governed by, a user either defines simple equations of the form `variable ~ expression`, or creates an instance of [`Process`](@ref) if the left-hand-side of the equation needs to be anything more complex (or, simply if you want to utilize the conveniences of predefined processes).
-In either case, the variable and the expression are both _symbolic expressions_ created via ModellingToolkit.jl (more specifically, via Symbolics.jl).
+In either case, the `variable` and the `expression` are both _symbolic expressions_ created via ModellingToolkit.jl.

-Once all the processes about the physical system are collected, they are given as a `Vector` to the [`processes_to_mtkmodel`](@ref) central function, similarly to how one gives a `Vector` of `Equation`s to e.g., `ModelingToolkit.ODESystem`.
-This function also defines what quantifies as a "process" in more specificity.
+Once all the processes about the physical system are collected, they are given as a `Vector` to the [`processes_to_mtkmodel`](@ref) central function, similarly to how one gives a `Vector` of `Equation`s to e.g., `ModelingToolkit.ODESystem`. `processes_to_mtkmodel` also defines what quantifies as a "process" in more specificity.
+Then `processes_to_mtkmodel` ensures that all variables in the relational graph of your equations have a defining equation, or throws informative errors/warnings otherwise.
+It also provides some useful automation, see the example below.

 ## Example